Fighting games are hard. The vast number of moves, combos, counters, cancels,anti-airs, you name it, means they can get pretty complex.

 Again, it comes down to investing the time and playing the game.
 This doesn’t have to be a massive amount of time; even 20 mins daily will do.
 But, like with anything, the more you play, the better you will become.

 You can also work on individual aspects of the neutral game.
 Pokes, footsies, and anti-airs; can all be practiced in training mode.

 The more you play, the more you’ll be able to react, and your muscle memory will improve.
 An arcade stick helps greatly in this respect.

 Once this stage is reached, you’ll truly be a force to be reckoned with.

 One final tip, which is very useful if you can put the time in, is to watch and follow players that are better than you.

-There are plenty of videos on Youtube to study from on all types of characters in any kind of fighting game.
+There are plenty of videos on Youtube to study all types of characters in any fighting game.

 Also, if there are any local tournaments, then try and attend these.
-There can be plenty of decent players in these tournaments and who knows, you may even find a worthy sparring partner which will elevate your game that much higher.
+There can be plenty of decent players in these tournaments, and who knows, you may even find a worthy sparring partner who will elevate your game much higher.